 , Pastas, Cookies, Cakes, Pies, Pudding

-As the mother of three young girls, Burton finds an entertaining balance between nutrition, taste and FUN!
-With her wonderful sense of humour, all of the recipes have witty names such as “Warm 'Vegveeta' Cheese Sauce”, or chapter titles such as “Good Pasta Belongs on a Plate - Not the Wall!”
-LOL!
+As the mother of three young girls, Burton finds an entertaining balance between nutrition, taste and fun!
+With her wonderful sense of humor, all of the recipes have witty names such as “Warm 'Vegveeta' Cheese Sauce”, or chapter titles such as “Good Pasta Belongs on a Plate - Not the Wall!”
+Lol!
 All of the recipes give you the “411 on ingredients” and have a lovely “if Aprons Could Talk” closer with tips and modification suggestions from her own personal experience.

-This charming book with gorgeous food photography from the beautiful Hannah Kaminsky is fantastic for beginner vegans and experienced plant-based cooks alike, because the recipes are super easy, but inventive and full of flavour.
-It is also a MUST BUY for busy parents, as SO many of the recipes are GREAT for kids.
+This charming book with gorgeous food photography from the beautiful Hannah Kaminsky is fantastic for beginner vegans and experienced plant-based cooks alike, because the recipes are super easy, but inventive and full of flavor.
+It is also a must buy for busy parents, as so many of the recipes are great for kids.
 I cannot recommend this book more highly.
-The recipes are AMAZING!
+The recipes are amazing!